Trestle desk

 There are two kinds of trestle desk: as with trestle tables, some have trestles joined by one or more stretchers (and sometimes to the desktop), and some have free-standing trestles.
-They can be dismantled, with the desk top removed from the trestles, for storage or transport.
+They can be dismantled, with the desktop removed from the trestles, for storage or transport.

 Antique trestle desk (linked trestles)

 The antique trestle desk has linked trestles.
 It is usually very much like the writing table desk form, which offers a simple flat desktop surface with a few drawers underneath it.
 Unlike the writing table the trestle desk is supported by two legs instead of four, and the legs are designed to be dismantled easily in order to store or move the desk efficiently.
 More precisely, the two legs are two strong side supports which branch out in two feet each (for a total of four) at the bottom.
 These trestles are fastened together, and sometimes to the desktop, to make a rigid support.

 Some antique trestle desks are fitted with small cubbyholes and nooks or small drawers at the extremity of the work surface, and thus resemble a bureau à gradin.

 As with most antique desk forms, this trestle desk surface is usually 29 inches (73.7 cm) from the floor (suitable for handwriting).